Skip to main content

 Key messages

-• In 2021, IMI supported 67 cross-border procedures in 17 legal areas, replacing the need for at least 17 different IT systems.
+IMI supported 95 cross-border procedures in 19 policy areas, replacing the need for at least 19 different IT systems.

-• Almost 378 000 information exchanges have been sent through IMI since its launch in 2008.
+More than 597 550 information exchanges have been sent through IMI since its launch.
+2023 marked 15 years since the first exchanges took place in IMI.
 Use of the system increases steadily year on year.

-A Member State’s performance across all indicators is calculated by scoring each of the 5 indicators listed in the chart “Performance per indicators” below as follows:
+A Member State’s performance across all indicators is calculated by scoring each of the five indicators listed in the “Performance per indicators” chart below as follows:

 • red = -1